sidhlee/data-structure-and-algorithm/data-structures/linked-list/singly-linked-list/singly-linked-list.md

 - Advance current node by setting it to the saved next node.
 - Swap head with tail
 - Return the instance

+## Singly Linked List Complexity

+- Insertion - O(1) for push or unshift because no need for re-indexing.
+- Removal - O(1) for shift but O(n) for all else because we need to iterate to find the node.
+- Searching & Access - O(n)